Those Who Remain is a new generative and modular work to be presented in two parts.

 Part II: Concerto for Installation and Improviser

-The second module of Those Who Remain is a multidisciplinary collaboration between Horvitz, Tokyo-based video artist and VJ Yohei Saito, and choreographer Yukio Suzuki.
+The second module of Those Who Remain is a multidisciplinary collaboration between Horvitz, visual artist Barbara Earl Thomas, and two Japan-based artists: video artist and VJ Yohei Saito and dancer/choreographer Yukio Suzuki.

 Horvitz will further explore a conceptual approach he has utilized compositionally over the past five years- creating a new electronic score from recordings of his own traditionally notated compositions.
 In this instance, recordings of the Seattle Symphony performance will serve as generative samples.